medic/cht-core/README.md

 - [grunt cli](https://gruntjs.com/using-the-cli)
 - [CouchDB](https://couchdb.apache.org) 2.x
 - xsltproc
 - python 2.7

+To run end-to-end tests you will also need:

-- Java JDK (for running end-to-end tests only)
+- Java JDK
-- Docker (for running end-to-end tests only)
+- Docker

 Installation instructions for these tools differ heavily based on your operating system and aren't covered here.